Codeventurer144/Webscraping-HTML-table/README.md

 From the bar chart, the following insights are noticeable:

 - **First Bank** is the oldest firm among the notable firms.
-- **Dotts Media House** and **Jiji.ng** (an online shop) are the youngest.
+- **Dotts Media House** and **Jiji.ng** (an online shop) are the newest.
-- The history of Nigeria is captured in one visualization.
-- **First Bank** marks the beginning of a more advanced relationship between Nigeria and England.
+- The **First Bank** of Nigeria's advent marked the beginning of a period characterized by more advanced economic relationships between Nigeria and England as historical research also reveals.
-- The growth of international trade led to the establishment of the **Nigerian Railway Company**.
+- The growth of international trade relations also led to the establishment of the **Nigerian Railway Company**.
 - The discovery of crude oil attracted foreign companies like **Shell**.
 - The limitations of railways led to the construction of road networks by **Julius Berger**.
 - The failure of many banks led to the creation of the **Central Bank of Nigeria**.